pepa65/piring/README.md

 stdout.

 ### Format
+- Lines with `#` as the first character are skipped as comments.
 - **ringdates**: lines with `YYYY-MM-DD` (No School dates) or `YYYY-MM-DD s`, where `s` is the alphabetical special Schedule code (uppercase cancels the Normal schedule, lowercase is in addition to the Normal schedule).